 Colbie steered me away from the more unsteady rocks along the path and held my hand to lift me up the hard climbs.

 When we came to the waterfall, he turned to me and became the Colbie I had come to expect.
 Leaving his gear near me, he dashed away up the mountain cliff to jump into the water below the falls.
-He made sure I could see the falls and participate before he went to enjoy the falls.
+He made sure I could see the falls and participate before he went to enjoy.

-I quietly rested for a moment thinking about the love I felt for my little brother for helping me along the path that he knew as I enjoyed the cascading water and laughter of the scouts and leaders.
+I quietly rested for a moment thinking about the love I felt for my little brother for helping me along the path that he knew.
+I enjoyed the cascading water and laughter of the scouts and leaders.

 Return With Honor After the Falls

-As I stood from the rock, I imagined the waterfall to be the love and goodness of life or the goodness of God.
-This goodness fell continuously as the waters do in the falls.
-Having my fill of the beauty of the falls or the love of God, I had to endure the many hazards along the path of life.
-This thought gave me the courage to continue my hike on the path.
+Standing upon the rock, I imagined the waterfall to be the love and goodness of life or the goodness of God.
+This goodness fell as continuously as the waters in the falls.
+Having my fill of the beauty of the falls or the love of God, I felt strengthened to endure the many hazards along the path of life.

 Hours passed as the boys and leaders played in the water.
-I decided to leave before the troop not wanting them waiting on me at the vehicles or putting Colbie in a position to feel a need to stay behind with me breaking the rules again.
-I left early and immediately regretted it.
+I left before the rest of the troop, not wanting them waiting on me at the vehicles or putting Colbie in a position to feel the need to stay behind with me, breaking the rules again!
+I immediately regretted it.

-As ashamed as I am of my behavior, I cried as I walked because of the pain.
-Not only was I exhausted, but started to think that seeing the waterfall was not worth the pain I felt getting back to the truck.
+Shamefully, I wept as I walked because of the pain.
+Exhausted, I thought seeing the waterfall was not worth the pain I felt getting back to the truck!

-For half of the hike back I suffered in silence.
-I did not want people to hear me crying in pain as I walked--in case someone came during my trial.
-No one did come.
+For half of the hike back I suffered in silence, not wanting people to hear my cryies of pain as I walked just in case someone came along during my trial.
+No one came.

-At some point, I stopped caring if anyone heard me cry.
-I wanted someone to come.
+At some point, I stopped caring if anyone heard me.
+I wanted someone to come!
 I missed Colbie who helped me get to the falls.
 He carried my pack so that I had an easier trip, but now I had to walk alone.

-I wanted relief, but none came.
-I thought of all the people who hike the trail in bathing suits wearing smiles and felt jealous that my hike had to be so hard.
+I wanted relief, but none came!
+Thinking of all the people who hiked the trail in bathing suits wearing smiles, I submitted to jealously.
+Why did my hike have to be so hard?

-Colbie had acted like a parent in life or a missionary who helped me navigate at the beginning along the path.
+Colbie had acted like a parent in life who helped me navigate at the beginning along the path.
 He could not make me enjoy the waterfall, but he could help me find it.

 Pests are Trials

-Each step hurt now.
 Each step came with wincing pain.
-Thoughts of the Savior entered my mind, how he suffered the pains of all men.
-Jesus had to walk the path alone to suffer for our sins as I did to finish my hike.
-I made the hike a challenge--a decision that helped me not falter later.
+Thoughts of the Savior entered my mind, how He suffered the pains of all men.
+Jesus walked the path alone suffering for our sins as I did to finish my hike.
+I made the hike a challenge, a decision that helped me not falter.

-The more pain I experienced the more I likened the hike to life.
+The more pain I experienced, the more I likened the hike to mortal life.
 Trembling in weariness, wishing the trail shorter, I bargained with God.
-I still had to walk, even if someone came along, which only happened towards the end, I had to walk.
+I still had to walk, even if someone came along, which only happened towards the end!
+I had to walk.

 In Doctrine & Covenants 58:2-4 Jesus Christ states:

-Considering my plight on the trail, these words of the Lord rang true in my heart that hardship on the trail was a trial.
+Considering my plight on the trail, those words of the Lord rang true in my heart that hardship on the trail was a trial!
 Life is full of them--trails and trials!

 Unlike the trail I was on, the trials of life have dire consequences if we give up on the journey and refuse to endure it well.
-Some times trials are presented to us as the course of life.
-Other trials are the result of our own action or the action of others.
+Sometimes trials are presented to us as the course of life.
+Other trials are the result of our own actions or the action of others.
 The pests weren't my doing!
 They were placed before me and I had to endure them.

-Those pests were little trials in life that really do not hurt us, but test our patience.
-We need them sometimes to push us along the path of life--like Alma leading his group and being captured by Ammulon in the Book of Mormon: Another Testament of Jesus Christ, I was chastened with trials or flies, which helped me walk on.
+Those pests represented little trials in life that cause no harm but test our patience.
+We need them sometimes to push us along the path of life--like Alma leading his group and being captured by Ammulon in The Book of Mormon: Another Testament of Jesus Christ, I was chastened with trials, flies, which helped me walk on.

-Just when I was about to give up, I came to the end.
-I heard some of my troop behind me.
-As I climbed to the top of the path I almost burst into tears.
+Just when I was about to give up, I came to the end!
+I heard boys from my troop behind me.
+As I climbed to the top of the path tears almost burst forth!
 I had done it!

 Heaven is at the End

 My troop members passed me commenting to me.
 They made no mention of the hike.
 I wanted them to praise me, but they would never know how hard this hike was for me.
 I could not even articulate it at the time.
 Then came the long smooth and straight march to the truck.
-I started to feel like it was taking too long to end.
+It was taking too long to end!

-I started questioning when will it be over.
-Then the scripture came to my mind to press forward!
-It reads
+I started questioning, "when will it be over?"
+Then came the scripture to my mind,

 Wherefore, ye must press forward with a steadfastness in Christ, having a perfect brightness of hope, and a love of God and of all men.
 Wherefore, if ye shall press forward, feasting upon the word of Christ, and endure to the end, behold, thus saith the Father: Ye shall have eternal life.
 2 Nephi 31:20

-I could do it.
-All I had to do was endure to the end at that point!
+I could do it!
+All I had to do was endure to the end!
 There were no more hills or boulders--just a clear dirt road to the truck!
 I had to bow down before I entered the parking lot to pass under the roadblock gates.
 It was as if I was bowing to Jesus as my last act in life.

-He said to me, "Come in and receive of the air conditioning."
-I walked into the temporary feeling of heavenly rest and enjoyed the sounds of Weezer on the radio all the way back to camp.
+"Come in and receive of the air conditioning," announced Michael in jocularity.
+I walked into the temporary feeling of heavenly rest and enjoyed the sounds of the group Weezer on the radio all the way back to camp.

 What about You?